 - Adversarial System – the system used in the UK whereby evidence can be presented which is contradictory from expert witnesses and the jury is left to decide which is correct.
 Essentially a jury is expected to base their verdict on evidence in subject matters they have no prior experience.
-This leaves the system open to other factors such as credibility of the witness, personal impressions and jury bias – all of which can come into play and influence a verdict.
+This leaves the system open to other factors such as credibility of the witness, personal impressions, and jury bias – all of which can come into play and influence a verdict.

 - Inquisitorial System – the system used in most courts in Europe where evidence is agreed upon and the facts of a case are clearly established before a trial proceeds.
-If agreement cannot be made between the prosecution and the defence counsels, then the facts or evidence under dispute is not allowed to be presented to a jury in court.
+If an agreement cannot be made between the prosecution and the defense counsels, then the facts or evidence under dispute is not allowed to be presented to a jury in court.
 This removes the need for jury members to try and disentangle complex evidence by themselves.

-Certainly the true scale of wrongful imprisonments within the UK has come under question, with many cases of overturned and quashed convictions never reaching the public eye and for one reason or another not being included in the official statistics.
-While high profile murder cases are often reported in the media, lesser crimes are generally not reported but this does not change the number of innocent people being convicted and sent to prison for crimes they did not commit.
+Certainly, the true scale of wrongful imprisonments within the UK has come under question, with many cases of overturned and quashed convictions never reaching the public eye and for one reason or another not being included in the official statistics.
+While high-profile murder cases are often reported in the media, lesser crimes are generally not reported but this does not change the number of innocent people being convicted and sent to prison for crimes they did not commit.

 If the wrong person is convicted that means the person who did actually commit the crime is still out walking the streets.
 The family of a murder victim wants justice for their loved one but they want real justice with the actual perpetrator of the crime being convicted.
 To convict an innocent person for the crime brings no peace to anyone involved.
-Wrongful imprisonment therefore does not just impact the lives of the person wrongly convicted, but their families and the families of the victim.
+Wrongful imprisonment, therefore, does not just impact the lives of the person wrongly convicted, but their families and the families of the victim.

 In England, the case of Stephen Downing who was convicted of murder in 1973 after he found the body of murder victim Wendy Sewell is another example of the devastating effects of wrongful imprisonment.
 At 17 years old with a low IQ he confessed under police pressure thinking that is what they wanted to hear and they would then let him go when they found the real killer.

-Stephen Downing spent 27 years in prison for this murder, only being released after investigation by a journalist put pressure on the right people to reopen the case.
+Stephen Downing spent 27 years in prison for this murder, only being released after an investigation by a journalist put pressure on the right people to reopen the case.
 He was released on bail in 2001 and his conviction was overturned completely in 2012.
 The murder of Wendy Sewell remains unsolved.

 Wrongful imprisonment affects wider society and the more this happens the more we begin to question the efficiency and reliability of our criminal justice system.
 A loss of faith in the system created to convict the guilty and free the innocent is a worrying concept.
 When innocence is no longer enough to ensure justice will prevail there is much work to be done in order to correct this balance.